In This Blog:

 Still got a burning question?
 We’ve compiled some of the most frequently asked ones for your convenience:

-While data entry operator jobs may not be physically demanding per se, it has its challenges.
+While such jobs may not be physically demanding per se, it has its challenges.

 For instance, the repetitive nature of the job might cause boredom, leading people to quit.
 Your staff might also encounter different types of data with varying degrees of difficulty.